Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 MAP.
 The Igreja de Santo Antonio do Congregadas – or the Church of St. Anthony – has a history that stretches to the late 17th century.
 Dedicated to St. Anthony (the patron saint of Lisbon), the exterior tiles portray the story of the saint’s life.
 The church is free to visit – and many of Porto’s faithful residents are often found inside praying.

-Directions: From the church, walk west (passing Praca da Liberdade and the Dom Pedro IV Statue) and start the climb toward the Clerigos Bell Tower.
-If you walk on the south side of the street, you can pop into O Mundo Fantastico das Sardinhas Poruguesas – a fun tinned sardine store.
-Further up the street, just before the church, is Confeitaria dos Clerigos, which is a bakery offering traditional Portuguese fare and snacks to go.
-Continue walking to the church – and find the entrance on the north side.
+Directions: Walk west (passing where this tour began) and start the climb toward the Clerigos Bell Tower.
+On the south side of the street is O Mundo Fantastico das Sardinhas Poruguesas – a popular Porto tinned sardine store.
+Further up is Confeitaria dos Clerigos, which is a local bakery offering traditional Portuguese snacks.
+Continue walking uphill and find the entrance to on the north side.

 #12 Igreja dos Clerigos and Porto Bell Tower